Czech checkpoint: Man versus machine at Prague airport

 - Means of payment?

 For the last of these, the Czechs want you to have a daily minimum of €66 (£57) in cash or a credit or debit card.
-But you will be asked if you have travel insurance.
+You will also be asked if you have travel insurance.
 And this is the issue that reader Richard Markson contacted me about.

 “Some websites say evidence of travel insurance may be requested when travelling to EU countries,” he wrote.
 “Is this so?”

+So why the concern that proof of travel insurance may be demanded?
+It is all to do with the way the entry-exit system has been deployed by different member states.
+When setting up kiosks, each country can specify the exact amount of funds it expects to see from travellers entering the Schengen area through its borders.
+And each can add additional requirements .

-The French notionally want to see “an insurance certificate covering all medical and hospital expenses for which you may be liable for the duration of your stay in France, as well as medical repatriation costs and expenses in the event of death”.
-But until the entry-exit system, British travellers were simply never asked for proof of cover.
+The French officially expect each third-country national to carry “an insurance certificate covering all medical and hospital expenses for which you may be liable for the duration of your stay in France, as well as medical repatriation costs and expenses in the event of death”.
+Yet until the entry-exit system, British travellers were simply never asked for proof of cover.

 Back at Prague airport, I suspect many uninsured arrivals will falsely answer “yes” to the travel insurance question – particularly those on stag and hen adventures.
 Ironically, they are potentially the people who may need cover the most.